 (I know I am recycling the photo here but I didn't have anymore - plus I think this one probably actually was a white chocolate mud cake)

-Total cooking time: 1 3/4 hours
+Total cooking time: 1 3/4 hours250 grams unsalted butter

 150 grams white chocolate